aam29dc/untitled_forums/README.md

 --for AJAX: edit a thread/post without a page redirect.
 Submit a post without a page redirect.
 Submit a pm in a private conversation without a page redirect.
 Login/signout without a page redirect.

--- synesthesia font, scroll line color change as user scrolls down page, mouse pointer color change as user moves mouse
+--synesthesia font, scroll line color change as user scrolls down page, mouse pointer color change as user moves mouse

 ![userx_v3_1](https://user-images.githubusercontent.com/73267302/135941971-f125d8b6-1a74-4a7b-aeec-84caa96e1d01.png)